Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 - web

 But this does not mean that web applications have to be private.
-One can safely use browser for web applications that do not use refresh tokens.
+One can safely use browser for web applications that do not use `refresh_tokens`.

 ### Gyldig(e) redirect uri-er (Valid redirect uri's)